 The Heart is associated with the Mind, or Shen

 The Liver is associated with the Ethereal Soul, Hun

 The Hun is most closely related to the Western idea of the Soul or Spirit.
-It enters the body upon birth, and leaves the body upon death
+With birth, It enters the body, and at death it leaves the body.

 The Lungs are associated with the Corporeal Soul, or Po